dylanbeattie/dylanbeattie.net/_posts/2020/2020-05-18-turning-a-raspberry-pi-zero-into-a-usb-footpedal-part-2.md

 And, of course, there's all the "it would be cool if..." - reprogramming key mappings, macros, modifier keys... once you get into these kinds of projects, the hardest part is knowing when to stop.

 But this one is done.
-I'll be using it for a bunch of events I'm doing this week, including HalfStack on Friday, and I'm sure you'll be able to catch it in action on a YouTube or Twitch stream near you before too long!
+I'll be using it for a bunch of events I'm doing this week, including [HalfStack Online on Friday](https://halfstackconf.com/online/), and I'm sure you'll be able to catch it in action on a YouTube or Twitch stream near you before too long!